CCurl/S4/README.md

 - For Windows, I use Microsoft's Visual Studio (Community edition).
 - For Development boards, I use the Arduino IDE.
-- For Linux (Termux and Ubuntu), I use vi and clang.
+- For Linux systems, I use vi and clang.
+See the make script.
 - I do not have an Apple system, so I haven't tried to build S4 for that environment.
 - However, being such a simple and minimal C program, it should not be difficult to port S4 to any environment.